UNDP-Accelerator-Labs/national_innovation_ecosystems_toolkit/Understanding and pitching NIE/National Innovation ecosystem talking points and value proposition/Factsheet.md

 ---
-title: National Innovation ecosystem toolkit
+title: Pitching for NIEs and PSI
-parent: Understanding and pitching NIE
+parent: Understanding and pitching NIEs
 grand_parent: Getting Started
 layout: default
+submenu_order: 2

 menu_parent: 2
 ---

-## Talking points to argue for the engagement of governments to support their national innovation ecosystem, and to argue for UNDP to encourage its government partners in this sense
+## Talking points and slide deck to pitch for supporting National Innovation Ecosystems

 **What it does.** Makes a case for getting involved in supporting innovation ecosystems.